Food Resources

 Commodity Supplemental Food Program

-In three locations across Knox County, 1-2 bags or boxes of shelf stable USDA foods are distributed every other month at no cost to Knox County residents.
+In three locations across Knox County, boxes of shelf stable USDA foods are distributed every other month at no cost to Knox County residents.
 Recipients should be prepared to provide proof of residency and to self-declare their household income.
 Call (865) 546-3500 or email distribution@cacnutrition.org to learn more about receiving commodities, our next distribution date, what to do if you cannot make it to a distribution, how to volunteer, or how to become a commodities distribution site.
 Visit USDA.gov to learn more about the federally funded commodities program.

 Empty Stocking Fund

 The Empty Stocking Fund is a partnership between Knoxville-Knox County CAC and News Sentinel Charities, where low-income households in East Tennessee apply to receive a holiday food basket each December.
 Empty Stocking Fund recipients receive over 25 food items, including a 4-pound ham, to provide for Christmas dinner as well as other meals during the holiday season.
 Applications open mid-November each year.
+Visit ESFKnox.org to learn more about the program, including how to become a recipient or how to volunteer.

 Emergency Food Helpers

 Emergency Food Helpers is a coalition of food pantries in Knox County working together to alleviate hunger in the community.
 Pantries that are members of the Emergency Food Helpers receive an annual distribution of shelf-stable EFSP Emergency Foods.
-To learn more about the Emergency Food Helpers program, please call (865) 254-5721.
+To learn more about the Emergency Food Helpers program, please call (865) 658-9136.

 SNAP Outreach Program